10 things to do in Fuerteventura

 With some of the clearest waters in the Atlantic and a natural sea shelf, Fuerteventura is one of the best of the Canary Islands for diving, featuring anemone fields, underwater volcanic landscapes, reefs and wrecks.

 There are also nearly 400 species of marine fauna, from groupers and sea breams to eels and Atlantic horse mackerels.
-Diving schools are plentiful on the island, catering for everyone from entry level divers to hardened pros – Jandia Buceo Dive Centre at Jandia beach is a reliable outfit.
+Diving schools are plentiful on the island, catering for everyone from entry level divers to hardened pros – Buceo Dive Centre at Jandia beach is a reliable choice.

 10. Wind down with sundowners